We want your visit to the Archives to be as productive as possible.

 (inventory and processing)

-Please note that on Saturdays and Thursday evenings the archives
+Please note that on Thursday evenings the archives

 operates on reduced staffing.
 We appreciate your patience if other

 Archives is a building or centre that has

 special documents.
 Some people use the term "an archive",